 - Recreational trails are a form of public, not private, development.

-- State Recreational Trails program deserve sufficient funding to continue current projects, develop future bicycle trails and assist with trail maintenance.
+- The State Recreational Trails program deserves sufficient funding to continue current projects, develop future bicycle trails and assist with trail maintenance.

 - Citizens, municipalities, and law enforcement should cooperate to increase public safety for all road users through improved enforcement and compliance with the legal rules of the road.